 An ideal survival diet consists of:

 In many third-world and emerging countries, they cook all meats well-done.
 There’s a reason for this, beyond personal taste.
 That’s because when you cook a steak medium-rare, you’re not getting the middle of it hot enough to kill any pathogens that are in the meat.
-Cooking that stead “medium” means an internal temperature of 140oF, not the 158oF needed to kill bacteria.
-You have to cook the meat well-done, bringing it up to a temperature of 160oF to do that.
+Cooking that steak “medium” means an internal temperature of 140 F, not the 158 F needed to kill bacteria.
+You have to cook the meat well-done, bringing it up to a temperature of 160 F to do that.

 You may have noticed that I mentioned fire in all three of the top survival priorities.
 That’s because fire is one of the most useful things man has ever found.
 We use it for countless different purposes; but most of all, we use it to survive.

 Always have at least three methods to start a fire.
 A couple of BIC lighters, some waterproof matches, and a fire starter kit are ideal.
 And know how to use them.
 Knowing how to start a fire, even in the rain, is one of the most important basic survival skills you can master.

 Many survival situations put you in danger of life and limb.
 For that reason, it is necessary to have the basic survival skills to be able to defend yourself.
 This can mean anything from learning martial arts to having firearms, depending on where you live, the laws there, and your personal situation.